 But solving equations could be a boring task, that’s why you can simply use our simple calculator, or our advanced one HERE.
 It’s much more cooler, it can draw you a chart, show you much more information about your function and has many more options you can take advantage of.

 Posted on | January 26, 2012 | 2 Comments

 So, What Is a Prime Number?

-3 is a prime number, it can be divided by only two numbers – 3 and 1
+3 is a prime number, it is positive and round and it can be divided by only two numbers – 3 and 1

 9 is NOT a prime number – can be divided by 1,3 and 9